oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 ![](./images/click-create-autonomous-db.png "Click Create Autonomous Database")

-Now, you will create the database user to manage APEX applications.
+Once you have created the Autonomous Database, you need to create a new user.
+This user will manage the APEX application that will act as the OCI Security Center Dashboard.
+In order to do that, the user needs to be REST enabled, as this will allow that user to store the security and compliance assessment reports in the Autonomous Database by using REST calls.

-The Autonomous Database ADMIN account is REST Enabled.
-This allows for REST Services to be published in the ADMIN schemas and allows you to access Database Actions using the ADMIN database user account.
-Oracle recommends you create an application schema account for your RESTful Services and REST enabled objects.
+Since the Autonomous Database ADMIN user is REST Enabled, this allows for REST Services to be published in the ADMIN schemas and allows you to access Database Actions using the ADMIN database user account.
+Therefore, you can use the web SQL Developer provided in your Autonomous Database to create the new user and to enable it for REST services.

-The authenticated database user is only permitted access if the schema is REST enabled and the URL mapping for the request points to their own schema.
-A user is not authenticated when a request points to any other database schema.
+To be able to access the web SQL Developer provided in your Autonomous Database, follow the next steps:

 4. Once the Autonomous Database status is set to green and ACTIVE, click on Database Actions.